sourcegraph/handbook/content/engineering/hiring/engineering-leadership.md

 Questions:

 - How do you balance your responsibility as an engineering manager to be the technical backstop for your team with giving your team ownership and autonomy over their work?
-- Have you every vetoed a decision made by an engineer on your team?
+- Have you ever vetoed a decision made by an engineer on your team?
 Describe the situation and the outcome.

 Go back to the [careers page](../../../company/careers.md) for all open positions.